The County High School, Leftwich: Caning incident

+The incident also found its way as a plot device in episode four of Absolutely Fabulous series 1, broadcast in early December 1992.

 Comprehensive

 The school became a comprehensive in September 1978, with sixth form pupils from the school and the former Sir John Deane's Grammar School going to the new Sir John Deane's College.
+The school was later known as Leftwich High School until the early 1990s before becoming the County High School Leftwich.

 Academy

 The school converted to academy status on 1 September 2012.
 The school is in partnership with Sir John Deane's College as part of the Sir John Brunner Foundation.